Inma Cuesta

 Inmaculada Cuesta Martínez (born 25 June 1980) is a Spanish actress.
 She has starred in films such as The Sleeping Voice (2011), Three Many Weddings (2013), and The Bride (2015).

 Some of her best known television credits include performances in Águila Roja and Arde Madrid.

 Early life

 Inmaculada Cuesta Martínez was born in Valencia on 25 June 1980.
 Born to parents from Andalusia, Cuesta spent her childhood in Arquillos, province of Jaén (Andalusia).
-Her father was an upholsterer, so she used to collect the leftovers to make handbags and sell them to finance her studies.
-Aged 18, she moved to Córdoba to study a Degree at the School of Dramatic Art.
+Her father was an upholsterer, and she used to collect the leftovers to make handbags and sell them to finance her studies.
+Aged 18, she moved to Córdoba to study at the School of Dramatic Art.
 After completing her studies, she continued her training in Seville.
 In 2005 she moved to Madrid and entered the Conservatory and School of Dance, a performing arts center run by Carmen Roche.